dustlang/rust/src/doc/dustdoc/src/passes.md

 # Passes

-Rustdoc has a concept called "passes".
-These are transformations that `rustdoc` runs on your documentation before producing its final output.
+Dustdoc has a concept called "passes".
+These are transformations that `dustdoc` runs on your documentation before producing its final output.

 Customizing passes is **deprecated**.
 The available passes are not considered stable and may change in any release.